Veterinary Biomedical Science (V_BSCI)

 (same as MPP 9434).
 An in-depth study of microcirculatory structure and function in various organs with emphasis on understanding the mechanisms involved in the regulation of local blood flow, nutrient supply, lymphatic function, and tissue fluid balance.

-Prerequisites: V_BSCI 8420 and V_BSCI 8421 or Mammalian Physiology or equivalent
+Prerequisites: V_BSCI 8420 and V_BSCI 8421 or equivalent and instructor's consent

 V_BSCI 9435: Molecular Exercise Biology